dchdesign/booklook/README.md

-The BookLook web application will enable a user to enter a title, author, or ISBN into the main search field, and then receive a list of book cover images on the results page, which they can click on to get more information about that book.
+The BookLook web application will enable a user to enter a title, author, or ISBN into the main search field, and then receive a list of book cover images and more information about that book in a results section.

 The API that I am using to run this application is the Google Books API: https://developers.google.com/books/docs/overview

 The BookLook application accesses the Volume IDs: